 - acidic conditions (pH < 5.9)

 - compounds in the body such as AEA, leukotriene B4

 The TRPV1 receptors are mainly found in the peripheral nervous system in the nociceptive (pain-sensing) neurons.[ref]

-Repeated exposure to spicy foods decreases the receptor, making the food taste less spicy.
+Repeated exposure to spicy foods decreases the receptor, making the food tasteless spicy.
 Another way that repeated exposure can be used is through using capsaicin cream for arthritis pain.
-The repeated exposure decreases the TRPV1 receptors, which decreases the perception of pain in arthritis.
+Repeated exposure decreases the TRPV1 receptors, which decreases the perception of pain in arthritis.